The Welsh Community Assets Index and the Welsh Community Resilience Index – Measures of Community Need in Wales

 • Active and engaged community – the level of volunteering, civic participation and community-led initiatives.

-The Wales Community Resilience Index (WCRI) adds to the WCAI, combining it with the Welsh Index of Multiple Deprivation (WIMD) – Wales’ official measure of poverty and disadvantage.
+The Welsh Community Resilience Index (WCRI) adds to the WCAI, combining it with the Welsh Index of Multiple Deprivation (WIMD) – Wales’ official measure of poverty and disadvantage.

 Areas scoring highest for need on the WCRI are categorised as Less Resilient Areas – where communities are particularly vulnerable due to limited access to services, weak civic infrastructure and economic hardship.